mikrono/tModLoaderWiki_kr_ko/Expert-Cross-Mod-Content.md

         get { return ThoriumMod.ThoriumWorld.downedScout; }
     }

 Of course, this relies on thoriumLoaded being correctly set.
-In Mod.Load, I suggest this:
+In Mod.Load, I suggest setting that static bool like this:

     thoriumLoaded = ModLoader.GetMod("ThoriumMod") != null;

-Weak References are hard, but neat to do.
-Many things, however, are much better off as Mod.Call.
+Weak References are hard, but a neat to do.
+Many things, however, are much better off handled with Mod.Call.
 I hope this guide will help you choose the best approach to cross-mod content.